 B. Analogous

 Analogous only utilizes the three hues that are next to each other on the color wheel.
-For example, a fire may have a similar color palette of red, orange, and yellow.
+A fire, for example, often contains analogous colors like red, orange, and yellow.

 C. Monochromatic

 This scheme uses three colors at opposite ends of the color wheel, as the name suggests.
-To get an idea of this scheme, place a triangle on a color wheel and see where the three equal-sided points go.
+To visualize this, place an equilateral triangle on a color wheel and observe where its points land.

 E. Complementary